 Texts must be submitted in a word processor format compatible with WORD and must be double-spaced, with a Times New Roman font, 12 points, with page dimensions of 21.5 x 28.5 cm or 21.0 x 29.5 cm, and with no more than 50,000 characters excluding spaces or 8500 words including notes and references.

 The first page of the text must contain the title and a French and English summary (100 to 150 words each) preceded by keywords (also in French and English) that can serve as descriptors.
 Notes can be added (with moderation) at the end of the text.
 Figures, graphics, formulas or diagrams (created with software other than WORD) must be sent to us in a modifiable high definition PDF format that includes fonts and images.
 As for pictures and images, they must have a 300 dpi (dots per inch) resolution, be the same size as they appear in the publication and saved under a .JPG format (quality: high).
 All of these graphical elements must be provided in a separate file from the Word document.
 Authors should avoid inserting screenshots or elements from websites (only 72 dpi).
 References must be listed following the Publication Manual of the American Psychological Association’s latest version of the style guide.
 It is important to ensure that nothing in the text enables evaluators to identify the author(s).
-The submitted text must be sent to a journal editor at one of the following addresses:
+The submitted text must be sent to the edotir-in-chief :

 Once the text is accepted for publication in the Mesure et évaluation en éducation journal, authors must fill the provided form to this end.
 Authors will also have to surrender their rights to the journal.
 Authors must not publish a version of their article in an institutional repository without the consent of the journal’s editor-in-chief.